n7on/docker-internals/README.md

 ### Download Image
-Images are usually downloaded using "docker pull", but we could do this without Docker by calling Docker registry API's directly.
+Images are usually downloaded using `docker pull`, but we could do this without Docker by calling Docker registry API's directly.

-Following script requests the manifest, downloads the layers and extracts it to the fileystem in correct order under `~/.docker-internals/images/<docker-hub-username>/<repo>/<tag>`.
+Following script requests Docker registry API's to fetch the manifest, downloads the layers and extracts it to the fileystem in correct order under `~/.docker-internals/images/<docker-hub-username>/<repo>/<tag>`.
 Making it visible and usable in order to explore it further.

 Ex.
 Download alpine:latest to `~/.docker-internals/images`